railwayapp/docs/src/pages/deploy/railway-up.md

 ## Up Behavior

 If pointed to a GitHub service, the `up` deploy build will replace the active deploy with the `up` service.
+When an empty service is selected within the deployment prompt, the empty service will become a CLI service.

 ## Port Variable